tpatterson1996/lcc-metadata-manual/settings.md

 _These must be implemented before you begin creating metadata records_

 * **Metadata Repositories**: In the Default Selection of the Settings, click "Add Metadata Repository."
 Select **LCCScienceCatalog **from the Repository drop down menu.
+If you wish to add your items to data.gov, once again click "Add Metadata Repository" and select **data.gov **from the repository drop down menu.
 * **Parent Identifier: **In the publishing settings, enter your LCC's ScienceBase project folder's identifier in the "Default Parent Identifier" field.

 ---